celestiaorg/celestia-app/specs/src/specs/namespace.md

 0x1111111111111111111111111111111111111111111111111111111111 // invalid because it does not have version 0
 ```

+A new namespace version MUST be introduced if the namespace format changes in a backwards incompatible way (i.e. the number of leading `0` bytes in the id prefix is reduced).

 ### ID

 The namespace ID is a 28 byte identifier that uniquely identifies a namespace.
 The ID is encoded as a byte slice of length 28.